exseivier/mlp-fabaceae/README.md

 # mlp-fabaceae
-Models and custom scripts for identifying mircoRNAs in Fabaceae-family plants from deep-sequencing RNA-seq data using a multi-layer perceptron.
+Models and custom scripts for identifying mircoRNAs in *Fabaceae*-family plants from deep-sequencing RNA-seq data using a multi-layer perceptron.